 Academic Support and Information Services, Office of

-In order to have access to the full range of library services, students are required to have a library-validated Rhode Island College ID card.
-Validation can be done in person at the circulation desk or through our online form at: www.ric.edu/librarycardactivation.
+In order to have access to the full range of library services, students are required to have a RIC College ID card activated for library use.
+This can be done in person at the circulation desk, over the phone by calling 456-9617 or via the online form at www.ric.edu/librarycardactivation.

 Career Development Center

-The Career Development Center serves students and alumni in the career planning and job search process.
-It also offers assistance with applying to graduate school, including program selection and help with writing the personal statement.
+The Career Development Center serves students and alumni in the career planning and job and internship search process.
+The center also offers assistance with applying to graduate school, including program selection and help with writing the personal statement.

 Individual counseling sessions are offered at the center, along with TypeFocus, an online system that helps students examine their values, skills, and interests to reach informed decisions about a major and career.

-Workshops and programs are offered that help students develop competitive job search skills and strategies (e.g., résumé and cover letter writing, effective interviewing, and networking).
+Workshops and programs are offered that help students develop competitive job search skills and strategies (e.g., résumé and cover letter writing, effective interviewing, LinkedIn accounts and networking).

-Online job postings are maintained as well as print and online career library resources.
-Employers seeking full-time, permanent, and part-time employees and interns are connected with students.
-Work-study and nonwork-study jobs are also available both on and off campus.
+Many resources are available 24/7 online such as job and internship postings and information about career fields.
+Employers seeking full-time, permanent and part-time employees and interns are connected with students.
+Work-study and non-work-study jobs are also available both on and off campus.

 Current students and alumni may post résumés, view jobs/internships, and access the center’s online library at www.ric.edu/careerdevelopment.